Binnette/GRP_Tour_du_Beaufortain/docs/day4.md

 ![Col du Grand Fond](<photos/media/large/Day 4/20230905_175257.jpg>)

 At the refuge, we were warmly greeted by the staff.
-After having a fresh drink, one of them showed us our tent reservation for tonight (we made a free reservation by phone the same day around 2pm).
+After having a fresh drink, one of them showed us our reserved area for tonight (we made a free reservation by phone the same day around 2pm).
 Tonight we cooked and ate our food, with a scenic view of the beautiful mountain named Pierra Menta.

 ![Pierra Menta](<photos/media/large/Day 4/20230905_195908.jpg>)